Variable Fusion and Selection via a Spike-and-Slab Approach with Nonlocal Priors: Introduction

 In BMA, it is also important how a prior distribution is specified over the model space \citep{clyde2004model}.
 The BMA based on a spike-and-slab prior can naturally induce a prior distribution over the model space by placing a prior distribution on a latent indicator vector representing the model.
 Since this study simultaneously addresses variable selection and variable fusion, we introduce a ternary latent indicator vector corresponding to two spike distributions and one slab distribution.
 We propose to assign a Markov-chain-based prior distribution to this ternary latent indicator vector.
 By setting the initial distribution and transition probabilities appropriately, our Markov-chain-based prior distribution enables us to induce a uniform prior distribution over the model space.
 We also provide a sampling scheme from our proposed Bayesian model.

-The main contributions of this study are summarized in the following three points: The main contributions of this study are summarized as follows: \begin{enumerate} \item We develop a Bayesian model averaging framework for simultaneous variable selection and variable fusion in high-dimensional linear regression.
+The main contributions of this study are summarized in the following three points: \begin{enumerate} \item We develop a Bayesian model averaging framework for simultaneous variable selection and variable fusion in high-dimensional linear regression.
 The proposed formulation uses two spike distributions to represent exact exclusion of covariates and exact fusion of adjacent regression coefficients within a unified spike-and-slab model.

 \item We propose a nonlocal slab distribution tailored to simultaneous variable selection and variable fusion.
 The proposed slab is designed to improve the convergence rate of posterior probabilities for redundant models by assigning low density not only near zero regression coefficients but also near equality between adjacent coefficients that should not be fused.
-We also investigate the competition between variable selection and variable fusion, which arises when both structures are considered simultaneously.

 \item We construct a prior distribution over the model space through a ternary latent indicator vector and a Markov-chain-based prior.
 With suitable initial and transition probabilities, this construction can induce a uniform prior over the admissible model space.
 We also provide a posterior sampling scheme for the proposed Bayesian model. \end{enumerate}